 Juventus say prosecutors looking into terms of Ronaldo sale

-In August, Juventus reached an agreement to sell the Portuguese player to Manchester United for 23 million euros, including 8 million euros linked to the achievement of specific performance objectives.
+Publishing a supplement to an investor document for a share issue on Thursday, Juventus reiterated that it had always acted in compliance with existing laws and it was fully collaborating with authorities.

-Juventus said Italian prosecutors had ordered a new search of its offices as part of an investigation into the Serie A club's financial accounting and they were also examining the terms of the sale of star player Cristiano Ronaldo.
+Juventus said Italian prosecutors had ordered a new search of its offices under an investigation into the Serie A club's financial accounting and were also examining the terms of the sale of star player Cristiano Ronaldo to Manchester United.

 Turin prosecutors said last week they were investigating the club and some of its senior managers, including Chairman Andrea Agnelli and Vice President Pavel Nedved, in a case centred around player transfers.